AmaanSayyad/APTCasino-K/README.md

 ![APT-Casino - Analog pptx (3)](https://github.com/user-attachments/assets/3549c792-a64e-47a1-b0f7-74d98332af39)

-- **Low Fees:** Leveraging the efficiency of opBNB and BNB chain to minimize transaction costs.
+- **Low Fees:** Leveraging the efficiency of opBNB and Aptos chain to minimize transaction costs.

 - **Flexible Withdrawal Policies:** Providing users with unrestricted access to their funds.